sbhbenjamin/tp/docs/DeveloperGuide.md

       * More tedious to extend.
 To implement this, we might have to use conditionals to check if the `String` or `int` input corresponds with the accepted values in our `Priority` design.
 This can pose a problem when we try to extend the number of properties a `Priority` field can take.
 In this case, we might have to increase the number of conditionals, which could reduce readability and make the code more prone to errors.
       * Possibly increases memory use.
 If we use `String` or `int` types, we might have to instantiate new `Priority` classes every time we create a new `Task` object.

+### \[Proposed\] Search by date

+#### What is the feature about
+Supports the searching of tasks by a date range.
+If the deadline of a task falls within the specified time range, it is displayed in the result.

+#### How the feature is implemented
+This feature will be incorporated with the current `FindCommand`.
+By adding additional checks for flags (`/start` and `/end`) in the FindCommandParser, the tasks will be filtered accordingly.
+A new `TimeRangePredicate` class will be added to abstract out the details on time range.
+Hence, the predicate will be applied to the filtered task list that is displayed to the user.

+Additionally, there will be checks for duplicate start and end date, such that the user can specify one start date and one end date at most.

+#### Why it is implemented that way
+Searching based on a time range is a similar operation to `find`, hence it is intuitive to incorporate them.
+The presence of start/end date is optional, to provide more flexibility.
+However, we do not allow multiple start/end date, to avoid confusion.

+#### Design considerations:

+**Aspect: Command to be used for searching by date:**

+* **Alternative 1 (current choice):** Incorporate with the original `find` (current choice).
+    * Pros:
+        * Does not increase the size of the command set.
+        * More intuitive, as the user does not have to remember another similar command.
+    * Cons:
+        * The parsing of an `AddCommand` becomes slightly more complicated.
+* **Alternative 2:** Create a new command `search' itself.
+    * Pros:
+        * Less modification on current implementation.
+    * Cons:
+        * Increase the size of command sets.
+        * Could cause confusion with another similar command `find`, which compromises user experience.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**